-The Spun, founded in September of 2012, is an independent sports blog that brings you the most interesting athletics stories of the day.
-The publication, which reaches over 4 million unique readers per month, focuses on the social media aspect of the industry.
+The Spun, founded in September of 2012, is an independent sports publication that brings you the most interesting athletics stories of the day.
+The site reaches over 6 million unique readers per month and focuses on the social media aspect of the industry.

-Currently, The Spun has six full-time staffers and a number of contributors churning out content for your viewing pleasure.
+Currently, The Spun has nine full-time staffers churning out content for your viewing pleasure.

 When not plugging away in front of the computer, Matt is probably watching sports, playing sports or thinking about sports.
 Email Matt.

-While in New Orleans for the Final Four in 2012, he ran into Charles Barkley at a casino.
+While in New Orleans for the Final Four in 2012, Andrew ran into Charles Barkley at a casino.
 It remains the most thrilling moment of his life.
 Email Andrew.

 Dan is a 2012 graduate of Syracuse University, where he studied Writing & Rhetoric and Political Science.
-He covered Orange football, basketball, and lacrosse for the Syracuse blog “Troy Nunes is an Absolute Magician”.
-He’s also been featured in the Maple Street Press 2010 Orange Tip-Off Magazine, and at RushtheCourt.com.
-He joined the team in early 2014, and is thrilled to be writing about college sports, one of his favorite things in the world.
+Dan covered Orange football, basketball, and lacrosse for the Syracuse blog “Troy Nunes is an Absolute Magician“.
+Dan’s also been featured in the Maple Street Press 2010 Orange Tip-Off Magazine, and at RushtheCourt.net.
+Dan joined the team in early 2014, and is thrilled to be writing about college sports, one of his favorite things in the world.

 When Dan is away from his keyboard, you may find him drinking craft beer, at an Indie Rock show, or wondering why he still roots for the New York Mets.
 Email Dan.